aliyev24/weather_forecast/README.md

-# weather_forecast

-- Weather Forecast for Cities
+# Weather Forecast

-- Add cities to your list to see weather forecast for them
+- Login and add cities to your list to see weather forecast for them
 - Registration and Authentication

 # Requirements